-- 21.5 % of the loans and advances portfolio is classified at the highest two ratings in the internal rating. - 89.4% of the loans and advances portfolio having no past due or impairment indicators. - Mortgage loans, which represent a significant part of the portfolio, are covered by guarantees. - Loans and advances that have been evaluated on an individual basis of total amount EGP 2.5 Bn which represent 6.7 % and the provision formed and interest in suspense amount EGP 1.7 Bn represent 68 % of it. - The bank applies a more conservative way in granting loans and advances to customers during the year.
+- 26 % of the loans and advances portfolio is classified at the highest two ratings in the internal rating. - 81.2% of the loans and advances portfolio having no past due or impairment indicators. - Loans and advances that have been evaluated on an individual basis of total amount EGP 2.1 Bn which represent 3.9 % and the provision formed and interest in suspense amount EGP 1.6 Bn represent 74 % of it. - The bank applies a more conservative way in granting loans and advances to customers during the year.